project-rootbox/project-rootbox.github.io/source/guide.rst

 - A Linux system.
 Some others Unixes (like the BSDs) may work, but they're untested.
-- An ext4 file system to store the workspace directory (see below).
-Rootbox relies on the magic of ext4's sparse files to easily create boxes and images.
+- An file system with sparse file support to store the workspace directory (see below).
+Rootbox relies on the magic of sparse files to easily create boxes and images.
+(Note that only ext4 has been tested.)

 Also, here's something import: